 “This past week I have enjoyed myself thoroughly being disconnected from civilisation and looking at the world from a whole new perspective,” she shared.
 “The serenity and vastness of Mongolia leaves much room for quiet contemplation and this experience has left me more knowledgeable in the arts and geography.”

 Mdm Joyce Lim, a parent, learning more about what the students did on their Week 7 projects during the Symposium.
 Image by Melissa Wang.

 The Week 7 Symposium that was held on campus last Saturday, also offered family members a glimpse to the unique experience that our students were exposed to.

 Mdm Joyce Lim, mother of Tan Yan Ru who presented on her project Maker Movement, shared that she was initially slightly disappointed that Yan Ru was unable to go for an overseas project but her views changed once the LAB began.
 Yan Ru made a present for her father out of the prints from a pinhole camera she learnt to make during Week 7 and Mdm Lim said, “This project is really hands-on, and the students actually made things.”

 She added: “I’m very impressed by what the students and the College are doing, especially by the local projects.
 It shows that wherever you are, you can learn something and enjoy it – that’s what education is about.”

-Click here for a full list of the ten Week 7 projects.
-You can also follow the hashtag #cipeweek7 on social media to find out more about the adventures of Week 7.
+You can follow the hashtag #cipeweek7 on social media to find out more about the adventures of Week 7.